ndriqim-lahu/TechZoneEcommerce/README.md

    ```terminal
    git clone https://github.com/ndriqimlahu/TestRepo.git
    ```
+2. Open the repo folder.
-2. After that you can launch the website by opening the `index.html` file.
+3. After that you can launch the website by opening the pages with extension `.html` file.

 <!-- USAGE -->